lockss/lockss-rtd-manual/docs/installing/running.rst

    [success] Tested the K3s node

-and :program:`install-lockss` will successfully proceed to :numref:`Completion of the LOCKSS Installation Process` (:ref:`Completion of the LOCKSS Installation Process`).
+and :program:`install-lockss` will successfully proceed to :numref:`final-steps-of-install-lockss` (:ref:`final-steps-of-install-lockss`).

 Otherwise, you will see an error message corresponding to the test that did not pass, and :program:`install-lockss` will fail.